canlabluc/EEGLAB/external/README.txt

-This folder used to contain modules external to EEGLAB Now all external modules are treated as EEGLAB extensions and this folder is not longer needed.
+This folder use to contain modules external to EEGLAB Now all external modules are treated as EEGLAB extensions and this folder is not longer needed.